TLC: Tables, Ladders & Chairs (2014)

-The 2014 TLC: Tables, Ladders & Chairs (advertised as TLC: Tables, Ladders, Chairs... and Stairs) was the sixth annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on December 14, 2014, at the Quicken Loans Arena in Cleveland, Ohio, and was the first TLC event to air on the WWE Network, which launched in February.
+The 2014 TLC: Tables, Ladders & Chairs (advertised as TLC: Tables, Ladders, Chairs... and Stairs) was the sixth annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It took place on December 14, 2014, at the Quicken Loans Arena in Cleveland, Ohio, and was the first TLC event to livestream on the WWE Network, which launched in February.
 It was the only event in the series to have the "stairs" annotation added to the title.

-Eight matches were scheduled on the event's card and one match took place on the Kickoff pre-show.
+Eight matches took place at the event, including one on the Kickoff pre-show.
 The main event saw Bray Wyatt defeat Dean Ambrose in a Tables, Ladders, and Chairs match.
 In other prominent matches, John Cena defeated Seth Rollins in a tables match to retain his #1 contendership for a WWE World Heavyweight Championship match, Ryback defeated Kane in a chairs match, Big Show defeated Erick Rowan in the first-ever steel stairs match, and in the opening bout, Dolph Ziggler defeated Luke Harper in a ladder match to win the WWE Intercontinental Championship.
 The pay-per-view also saw the return of Roman Reigns.
 In addition, it was also the first TLC pay-per-view not to feature a WWE World Heavyweight Championship match.
 It received 39,000 PPV buys (not including WWE Network viewers), which is the lowest since the introduction of the WWE Network earlier in the year, dramatically down from the previous year's 181,000 buys.

 Production

 Background

-TLC: Tables, Ladders & Chairs was an annual gimmick pay-per-view (PPV), produced every December by WWE since 2009.
+TLC: Tables, Ladders & Chairs was an annual gimmick pay-per-view (PPV) produced every December by WWE since 2009.
 The concept of the show was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
 The 2014 event was the sixth event under the TLC chronology, and was advertised as "TLC: Tables, Ladders, Chairs... and Stairs" due to the event featuring a Steel Stairs match.
 It was scheduled to take place on December 14, 2014, at the Quicken Loans Arena in Cleveland, Ohio.
-In addition to traditional PPV, the 2014 event was the first TLC event to air on WWE's online streaming service, the WWE Network, which launched earlier in February that year.
+In addition to traditional PPV, the 2014 event was the first TLC event to livestream on WWE Network, which launched earlier in February that year.